rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    Number samples to send before a latency ping packet is sent.

-   See Number of Iterations vs. Latency Count.
+   See :ref:`Number of Iterations vs. Latency Count`.

    **Default:** ``-1`` (if ``-latencyTest`` is not specified, automatically adjusted to 10000 or ``-numIter`` whichever is less;